 Our research has found that about 80% of development projects are IT-led and IT-sponsored, without early involvement of business stakeholders.

-If companies can change their culture and mindset to ensure early business and IT collaboration, they will dramatically increase the likelihood of Agile and DevOps success.
+If companies can change their culture and mindset to ensure early business and IT collaboration, they will dramatically improve the likelihood of Agile and DevOps success.

-In addition to cultural change, automotive companies need to make sure that their employees are trained in new ways of working.
+In addition to facilitating culture change, financial services companies also need to make sure that their employees are trained in new ways of working.
 This retraining must extend throughout the organization so that all stakeholders have a good understanding of these new ways of working.

+Agile and DevOps methods can be extremely useful in certain industries, such as branded consumer goods, where speed is critical in order to successfully keep pace with fast-changing trends.
+In banking, however, regulations, risk and audit controls can impede efforts to scale up Agile and DevOps.
+"As we transform our mobile apps using continuous delivery and DevOps, we have control processes that will have to be modified to also support new methods of delivery," said Lynch.
+"Like many large firms, rethinking these essential parts of our build process is key to efficiency in digital channels."
 While our survey shows that many companies are confident - perhaps overconfident - in their ability to master rapid experimentation, the reality is that Agile and DevOps techniques are hard to master.
 Even companies that purport to have flexible, Agile teams may still rely on the same old structured, rigid waterfall development methods inside those teams.

-There are practical steps that automotive companies can take to improve their Agile and DevOps skills.
+There are practical steps that companies can take to improve their Agile and DevOps skills.
 Companies can work faster and scale quicker while meeting the demands of global markets by implementing Agile on a distributed basis.

 "Companies need to become more dynamic and nimbler," Uniyal said.
 "To react faster to changing markets and come up with improved products and services, companies need to have a culture of rapid experimentation, quick development, prototyping and validation.
 To accomplish this, they need to be able to visualize their end-to-end value chain.
 This is a major challenge in legacy organizations where the value chain may be fragmented.
-The best way to overcome this issue is by implementing Lean."
+The best way to overcome this issue is by implementing Lean and related simplification initiatives."